dvidos/handcrafted-os/readme.md

 It seems the kernel does (at least) the following things:

+* a dynamic list of things. helps almost everywhere.
 * initializes things and makes available various functionalities to programs
 * maintains and runs the scheduler
 * maintains and runs the interrupt service routines